SuperagenticAI/agentvectordb/agentvectordb/EMBEDDINGS_GUIDE.md

-## Choosing and Using Embedding Models with AgentVector
+## Choosing and Using Embedding Models with AgentVectorDB

-AgentVector is designed to work with a variety of text embedding models.
+AgentVectorDB is designed to work with a variety of text embedding models.
 The quality of your embeddings directly impacts how well your AI agents can understand context, retrieve relevant memories, and perform reasoning tasks.
 This guide will help you understand your options and how to integrate them.

 ### What are Embeddings?

 In simple terms, embedding models convert text (or other data types) into a list of numbers called a "vector."
 These vectors capture the semantic meaning of the text.
 Texts with similar meanings will have vectors that are "close" to each other in a multi-dimensional space.
-AgentVector uses these vectors to find the most relevant memories for your agent's current needs.
+AgentVectorDB uses these vectors to find the most relevant memories for your agent's current needs.

 ### Why Your Choice of Embedding Model Matters